 Once you’ve finished, your ride automatically saves as a private, completed tour.

-You can click into that activity and give it a title, upload photos, share it, and tag those who rode with you.
+You can click into that activity, give it a title, upload photos, share them, and tag those who rode with you.

 If not, you can drop a pin and upload any pictures from that spot.

 - Search for Komoot in the Garmin IQ App.

 - Select your device and accept the requested permissions.

 - Go to the Garmin Connect app and log in with your Garmin account details.
 Synchronization starts automatically.

 - Then, follow any further instructions on the Komoot app, which will now be installed on your Garmin device.